Fraithor/fraithor/README.md

 ### Hello! ❤
-My name is Christopher Haven
+My name is Kristoffer Helle

 I am a fullstack developer and entrepreneur 💻